Blinken heads to China this weekend on mission to salvage sinking ties and keep communications open

 Blinken, who will be the first secretary of state to visit China since 2018, expects to meet with Qin on Sunday, as well as China’s top diplomat, Wang Yi, and possibly Chinese President Xi Jinping on Monday, according to U.S. officials.

-The trip will take place amid myriad complications in U.S-China relations, which have steadily declined over the past several years dating back to the Trump administration that started with trade and industrial espionage.
+The trip will take place amid myriad complications in U.S-China relations, which have steadily declined over the past several years dating back to the Trump administration, starting with trade and industrial espionage.

 Those concerns grew rapidly to include human rights concerns over the treatment of Uyghur Muslims and other minorities in China’s western region of Xinjang, Hong Kong, Tibet, and increasing Chinese aggressiveness toward Taiwan, and then escalated over questions about the origin of the COVID-19 virus.

-Blinken’s visit was agreed between Xi and Biden last year at a meeting in Bali during which the leaders agreed that the world’s two largest economies must remain in contact and take precautions to ensure there are no miscalculations in their global rivalry that could lead to conflict.
+Blinken’s visit came out of a meeting in Bali last year between Xi and Biden, who agreed that the world’s two largest economies must remain in contact and take precautions to ensure there are no miscalculations in their global rivalry that could lead to conflict.
 The trip came within a day of happening in February but was delayed after the spy balloon incident.
 Beijing insists the craft was a weather balloon that strayed off course.

 Contacts after that have taken place, but they have been rare as tensions have risen over China’s conduct in the South China Sea, aggressive actions toward Taiwan and support for Russia’s war against Ukraine.
 Earlier this month, China’s defense minister rebuffed a request from U.S. Defense Secretary Lloyd Austin for a meeting on the sidelines of a security symposium in Singapore.

 However, shortly after postponing his trip to Beijing, Blinken met briefly with Wang at the Munich Security Conference in Germany.
-And, CIA chief William Burns traveled to China in May, while China’s commerce minister traveled to the U.S. last month.
+And, CIA chief William Burns traveled to China in May, while China’s commerce minister traveled to the U.S..
 And Biden’s national security adviser Jake Sullivan met with Wang in Vienna in early May.

 More recently, the top U.S. diplomat for the Asia-Pacific region, Daniel Kritenbrink, traveled to China last week along with a senior National Security Council official to finalize details of Blinken’s trip.